 Moving from Anxiety to Confidence

 If you are currently doing everything manually because you do not trust automation, supervised autonomy is your on-ramp.
 You do not have to leap to full automation.
-You can walk there, one approval at a time.
+You can walk there, one review at a time.

 The hidden cost of fully autonomous AI is not just the mistakes it makes.
 It is the trust it never earns.
 Supervised autonomy earns that trust through demonstrated performance, one decision at a time.